Author

 Joseph Huntington

-Joseph Huntington (1735–1817) was an American Congregationalist minister and theologian whose work exemplified the intellectual currents of late eighteenth-century New England Protestantism.
+Joseph Huntington (1735–1818) was an American Congregationalist minister and theologian whose work exemplified the intellectual currents of late eighteenth-century New England Protestantism.
 His treatise *God Ruling the Nations for the Most Glorious End* articulated a providential theology that sought to reconcile divine sovereignty with human agency during the tumultuous period of American independence and early republic formation.
-Huntington's theological contributions reflected broader Calvinist concerns with theodicy and the relationship between God's governance and national destiny, positioning him as a significant voice in the development of American religious thought during the Revolutionary era.
+Huntington's theological contributions reflected broader evangelical and Reformed traditions while engaging contemporary debates about the nature of God's governance in human affairs.

 Works in the Library